JosefJW/BadlangCompiler/README.md

 For the complex tests, you will notice that for each .bl file, there is a corresponding .c file.
 These .c files are virtually identical to the .bl files, except the function definitions and print statements are switched to match with C. Since these are tests for the compiler, logic errors in any of the complex tests are not of particular importance, so these .c files are to ensure that the output from my compiler is consistent with a known working compiler rather than me getting stuck on any small logic errors in the Badlang code.

 ### Compiling Tests
 In the tests folder, there is the compileAll.sh file.
-This file simply runs my compiler on all of the tests Badlang files.
+This file simply runs my compiler on all of the test Badlang files.
 It can be run with:
 ```
 sh badlang/tests/compileAll.sh
 ```